 Transferred from .303 thread:

 Michael wrote: "I have had a couple of the 303's and also a 308 Lee Enfield.
 What I have found is that the chambers are relatively loose because they had to fire muddy.
 That combined with the rear only bolt lugs, well none were all that accurate and I thought 2 MOA shooting was on a really good day.
 The cartridge itself is fine.
 I did not experiment with the 303's and simply shot the military ammo at paper.
 I did kill a 320 lb hog with one and ironically it was a perfect heart shot.
 All that said I decided to do my best with the 308 version made in India.
 So I fired a bunch of Winchester Supremes I had stockpiled and kept the brass.
 Then I neck sized those and used the most accurate loading with which I had garnered about 3 MOA.
 Well, eureka.
 I was now down to 1 MOA because the nickel plated cases were sized for the chamber of that specific rifle.
 Still have that one and I hunt with it occasionally just for the fun of it."

+Michael, like many of my contemporary men I have been hunting with a Lee Enfield .303 since I could carry it for a morning and shoot it steady off-hand - which is the test we use before allowing boys to hunt with any rifle.
 In ballistics and on-game performance there is no difference between the .303 and the .308W, using similar weight bullets.
 I have a good looking, very lightweight Lee Enfield which is at least a 1 MOA shooter after I had done a proper accurising job on it.
 Accurising a Lee Enfield action is 9 steps to pshycological counseling if you do not know the unique steps in a definitive order to take.
 On the other forum I advised a rifle builder and bullet maker and in one step he shrunk his 100 yard groups from 3" to 1.5"